RESTORING LIFE TO AN HISTORIC HEALTHCARE FACILITY

 The project serves to attract and retain expert treatment providers standing as a leading example for future treatment facilities.

-This project received the Mayor Thomas M. Menino Legacy Award through Preservation Massachusetts, an award that recognizes preservation projects that are transformative, catalytic, embrace the community, create partnerships and revitalize the best of the past to make something good for the future.Back to Institutional Projects
+This project received the Mayor Thomas M. Menino Legacy Award through Preservation Massachusetts, an award that recognizes preservation projects that are transformative, catalytic, embrace the community, create partnerships and revitalize the best of the past to make something good for the future.Back to Healthcare & Civic Projects